loadingio/ldview/README.md

 Be sure to make sure keys here matches the return value of `key` accessor, in case of matching failure.

-### customize ld-each behavior / list optimization
+### Customize ld-each Behavior / List Optimization

 You can also specify `host` parameter to tell ldview how to process child elements.
 For example, with a large list of data, we may want to use `@loadingio/vscroll` for virtual scrolling, which effectively reduces amount of elements in the DOM tree: